Image

 What Are the Legal Ramifications for Child Pornography in Lawrence County, MO?

 From a statutory perspective, as outlined in RSMo § 573.037, the offense of child pornography is considered a class D felony when possessing just one still image of child pornography or one still image considered obscene.
-The severity of the offense escalates to a class B felony in Lawrence County, MO if any of the following conditions apply:
+The severity of the offense escalates to a class B felony in Lawrence County, MO if any of the following conditions are met:

 • Possess more than 20 still images of child pornography

-• Possess more than 20 obscene still images
+• Possess over 20 obscene still images

-• Possess child pornography comprised of one motion picture, film, videotape, videotape production, or other moving image
+• Possess child pornography in the form of one motion picture, film, videotape, videotape production, or other moving image

 • Possess obscene material comprised of one motion picture, film, videotape, videotape production, or other moving image

-• Prior conviction for an offense under this section
+• Have previously been found guilty of an offense under this section

-Engaging in the promotion of child pornography to an adult is classified as a class C felony, punishable by up to 7 years in prison along with fines.
+The promotion of child pornography to an adult is a class C felony, punishable by up to 7 years in prison along with fines.
 Moreover:

-• If you knowingly promote child porn to a minor, or promote obscene material of a child under 14 years of age, you could be facing a class B felony – punishable by 5-15 years imprisonment.
+• If you knowingly promote child porn to a minor, or promote obscene material of a child under 14 years of age, you could be facing a class B felony, leading to imprisonment for a duration of 5-15 years.

-• Individuals with a prior child pornography conviction, engaging in widespread promotion of child pornography or promoting it to a minor, may face a class D felony, punishable by 4 years in prison and fines.
+• If you have had a previous child pornography conviction, wholesale promotion of child porn, or promoting child porn to a minor in Missouri, it is a class D felony and could mean 4 years in prison and fines.

 Legal Ramifications for Sexual Exploitation of a Minor in the Lawrence County, MO Area

 Charges related to sexual exploitation of a minor are categorized as a class B felony.
-However, if the child involved was under the age of 14 the charges are elevated to a class A felony, which carries a minimum prison sentence of 10 years and a maximum of life in prison.
+However, if the child involved was under the age of 14 the charges are elevated to a class A felony, carrying a minimum prison sentence of 10 years and a maximum of life in prison.

 Who Has to Register as a Sex Offender in Lawrence County, MO and Throughout Missouri?